int-brain-lab/ibl-sorter/README.md

 ### System Requirements

 The code makes extensive use of the GPU via the CUDA framework.
 A high-end NVIDIA GPU with at least 8GB of memory is required.
-The solution has been deployed and tested on Cuda 12+ and Python 3.11.
+The solution has been deployed and tested on Cuda 12+ and Python 3.12 in October 2024.
-In June 2024, pyfftw was still not compatible with Python 3.12.

 ### Python environment